The Power of Emotions in Education: Strategies to Improve Learning Outcomes

 Key Takeaway:

-Employing digital tools and emotional learning techniques helps build a more dynamic and engaging educational experience.
+Using digital tools and emotional learning techniques creates a dynamic, engaging educational experience.

 5. Implementing Emotional Intelligence in Educational Settings